aRthur08701244/SwimVG/README.md

-# DETRIS
+# SwimVG

-This is an official PyTorch implementation of [SwimVG: Step-wise Multimodal Fusion and Adaption for Visual Grounding](https://arxiv.org/abs/2501.08580).
+This is an official PyTorch implementation of [SwimVG: Step-wise Multimodal Fusion and Adaption for Visual Grounding](https://arxiv.org/abs/).

 # Overall Architecture